Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Method

 \subsection{Spatially-Coherent Finer Visual Replay}

 As mentioned earlier, we empirically reveal the gradient disparities between visual and textual tokens throughout the learning dynamics.
-Specifically, visual tokens consistently exhibit substantially larger gradient norms and fluctuations compared to textual tokens, indicating that visual representations remain under-optimized despite their critical role in multimodal reasoning.
-Motivated by these insights, we introduce the visual replay module to reinforce the engagement of visual cues via salient region detection, while enhancing fine-grained spatially-coherent perception capabilities via self-distillation supervision at each reasoning step. {\bf Attention-Guided Region Focus.} Several works~\cite{Li_2025_ICCV, DBLP:conf/naacl/ZhangQSYYXWGTY25} have demonstrated that LLMs exhibit fundamental visual grounding capabilities.
+Specifically, visual tokens consistently exhibit substantially smaller gradient Frobenius norms compared to textual tokens and latent token, indicating that visual representations remain under-optimized despite their critical role in multimodal reasoning, which aligns with the conclusions drawn in prior studies~\cite{DBLP:conf/cvpr/PengWD0H22, DBLP:journals/corr/abs-2507-10203}.
+Motivated by these insights, we introduce the visual replay module to reinforce the engagement of visual cues via salient region detection, while enhancing fine-grained spatially-coherent perception capabilities via self-distillation supervision at each reasoning step.

+{\bf Attention-Guided Region Focus.} Several works~\cite{Li_2025_ICCV, DBLP:conf/naacl/ZhangQSYYXWGTY25} have demonstrated that LLMs exhibit fundamental visual grounding capabilities.
 To identify visually salient regions, we aggregate attention weights across all transformer layers and attention heads to obtain a consolidated spatial focus map.
 Specifically, given the $l$-th layer and the $h$-th attention head, we compute the mean attention map $\bar{\mathbf{A}}^{(t)}$ at reasoning step $t$:

 where $\mathbf{A}^{(l,h,t)} \in \mathbb{R}^{P^{(t)} \times P^{(t)}}$ denotes the attention matrix for layer $l$ and head $h$ at iteration $t$ ($1 \leq t \leq T_r$), with $P^{(t)}$ representing the number of input tokens at iteration $t$.
 Here, $L$ and $H$ represent the total number of layers and heads, respectively.
 To obtain token-level attention scores, we extract the attention distribution from the most recently generated token to all preceding tokens via column-wise summation, i.e., $\mathbf{a}_{all}^{(t)} = \mathrm{colsum}(\bar{\mathbf{A}}^{(t)}) \in \mathbb{R}^{P^{(t)}}$.
 Subsequently, we extract only the visual token attention scores from $\mathbf{a}_{all}^{(t)}$ using the image mask, denoted as $\mathbf{a}^{(t)} \in \mathbb{R}^{N_v}$, where $N_v$ is the number of visual tokens.
 This visual attention vector effectively captures which visual tokens are most relevant to the current reasoning context.